sebastianfrey/dcomponent/docs/Demos.md

 npm run demos
 ```

-Then navigate to your browser and open localhost:3000.
-You should see the demo HUD.
-From there
+Then navigate to your browser and open http://localhost:3000/.
+You should see the demo HUD, from where
 you can select a demo of your choise an test it out.